Impact of QCD Energy Evolution on Observables in Heavy-Ion Collisions: IP-Glasma initial state with JIMWLK evolution

 The non-perturbative model parameters control the proton's color charge distribution ($c, \tilde m$) and its event-by-event geometric fluctuations ($B_{qc},B_q,\sigma$) at the initial $x=x_0$.
 Furthermore, the coordinate space running coupling scale $\lqcd$ controls the speed of the JIWMLK evolution.
 These parameters have been determined in Ref.~\cite{Mantysaari:2022sux} by fitting to a comprehensive set of data on exclusive $\gamma + p \rightarrow \mathrm{J}/\psi + p$ production.
 This includes measurements from HERA~\cite{H1:2005dtp,H1:2013okq,ZEUS:2002wfj} and from ultraperipheral $p$ + Pb collisions at the LHC~\cite{Bertulani:2005ru,Klein:2019qfb,ALICE:2014eof,ALICE:2018oyo,LHCb:2014acg,LHCb:2018rcm}, spanning a wide range in Bjorken-$x$ from approximately $10^{-2}$ down to $10^{-6}$.
 The minimum transverse distance between the two hot spots inside a nucleon, $d_{q, \mathrm{min}}$, is set to $0.254$ fm following Ref.~\cite{Mantysaari:2022ffw}.
 With that, all initial state parameters, except the overall normalization factor for the energy density profile, have been constrained by exclusive vector meson production data.
+The values of $\Lambda_{\rm QCD}$ shown in Table 1 are relatively small, which is a result of it being defined in coordinate space (as opposed to the usual momentum space scale) and the fact that we adjust $\Lambda_{\rm QCD}$ directly to control the evolution speed.
+In comparison, other works (see, e.g., Refs. \cite{Albacete:2010sy,Lappi:2013zma}) introduce an additional constant $C^2$ (which appears in Eq.
+(7) of Ref.~\cite{Lappi:2013zma}: $\sim (4/r^2) C^2/\Lambda_{\rm QCD}^2$).
+There, $C^2$ is of order 10, effectively achieving the same effect as choosing a smaller $\Lambda_{\rm QCD}$.
+The need for a small $\Lambda_{\rm QCD}$ originates from the leading order evolution being too fast: In \cite{Lappi:2016fmu} it was demonstrated that next-to-leading order effects slow down evolution, something we have to capture effectively using the value of $\Lambda_{\rm QCD}$.

 We also note that recently an updated analysis that also takes into account vector meson photoproduction in $\gamma+\mathrm{Pb}$ collisions, and provides uncertainty estimates for the model parameters, has been presented in Ref.~\cite{Mantysaari:2025ltq}.
 In the future, it would be beneficial to quantify how uncertainties in the non-perturbative initial state parameters propagate to final state observables in heavy ion collisions.